seven5/seven5.github.io/tutorial.md

 linux system, use your package manager (yum, apt-get, pacman, or similar) to install the postgres server.

-This document assumes postgres version 9.3, but other versions in the 9.x series will likely work.
+This document was written with postgres version 9.3, but other versions in the 9.x series will likely work.

-## Add postgres your heroku app

-> It would be great if somebody could try to get these applicaitons work
-> under mysql since both qbs and heroku support that relational system.

-You can add the production database to your heroku app like this:

-{% highlight bash %}
-$ heroku addons:add heroku-postgresql
-$ heroku config
-[configuration output]
-{% endhighlight %}

-You'll notice in the output of the "heroku:config" now includes a `DATABASE_URL`.
-There is now a corresponding entry in the enable script for the local development case.

-{% highlight bash %}
-$ cat enable-tutorial
-[ lots of settings]
-export DATABASE_URL="postgres://$USER@localhost:$PGPORT/fresno"
-{% endhighlight %}

 ## Local database setup